-- Volunteer profile is ageing and there are mixed signals as to readiness of younger people to take on the increased administration and governance obligations. - Change in lifestyles, commuter culture, and online media threaten the viability of the sector. - The cost base of the sector continues to increase as the capacity of the sector continues to be eroded by capacity issues. - Rural and disadvantaged community access will fall to the bottom of the list in terms of prioritisation in the environment of significant instability.
+- The volunteer profile is ageing, and there are mixed signals about the readiness of younger people to take on the increased administration and governance obligations. - Lifestyle changes, commuter culture, and online media threaten the sector's viability. - The sector's cost base continues to increase as its capacity continues to be eroded by various issues. - In an environment of significant instability, rural and disadvantaged community access will fall to the bottom of the priority list.

-6 Statement of High-Level Goals
+Statement of High-Level Goals